andrebriggs/az-conditional-builds/README.md

   paths:
     include:
       - bar/foo/*
+    exclude:
+      - '**/*.md'
 ```

-So that means only changes under bar\foo should trigger a build
+- So that means only changes under bar\foo should trigger a build
+- We also added an exclusion on all Markdown files via `'**/*.md'`

-Let's get more complciated though.
+Let's get more compliCated though.
 We want to:
 * Run a test only when one or more directories are changed